 Step 3: Consider Plex Pass (Optional)

-You may be prompted to upgrade to Plex Pass.
-This optional upgrade offers benefits like HDR options and access to beta builds.
-You can always upgrade later, so click the “X” in the top right-hand corner to skip this step if desired.
+During the web setup workflow, you may be prompted to upgrade to Plex Pass.
+This optional subscription offers benefits like HDR support, hardware transcoding (requires Intel Quick Sync or NVIDIA NVENC drivers on Fedora), and access to beta builds.
+You can always upgrade later, so click the “X” in the top right corner to skip this step.

 Step 4: Server Setup

 Configure your server name (you can choose any name) and decide whether to enable “Allow me to access my media outside my home.”
 By default, this option is enabled.
-If you don’t plan on accessing your media remotely, disable this feature.
+If you do not plan on accessing your media remotely, disable this feature.

 Click “NEXT” to proceed.